UTM Conference Travel Grants

 - in good standing, as defined by the student’s graduate unit.

-Note: A student will be identified in ROSI as based at the University of Toronto Mississauga if the student has submitted a completed SGS Affiliation Form indicating that he or she is so affiliated (and has not subsequently changed that affiliation).
+Note: A student will be identified in ROSI as based at the University of Toronto Mississauga if the student has submitted a completed SGS Affiliation Form indicating that they are so affiliated (and has not subsequently changed that affiliation).

 A student is eligible to receive two (2) UTM Conference Travel Grants in any twelve month period.